Sauna Benefits – Are There Health Advantages?

-This penetration allows the healing heat of the sauna to positively affect deep muscle tissue and joints.
+This penetration allows the healing heat to positively affect deep muscle tissue and joints.
 The heat allows for increased blood flow to these tissues which, in turn, promotes the body’s natural healing processes.

 Cardiovascular Conditioning Benefit

 This can be extremely beneficial to those suffering from any condition that will not permit vigorous exercise as it provides a boost to circulation and the improved circulation often results in lower blood pressure.

-When you heat up the body’s core temperature, you are increasing the body’s metabolism.
+When you heat up your core body temperature, you are increasing the body’s metabolism.
 Not only is this great for pain reduction but it is good for weight loss as well.
-You can burn up to 300 to 800 calories in a single session.
+You can easily burn 300 calories and even up to 600 calories in a single session.

 Contrast this to walking which burns only 200 calories per mile.
 Walking is still a great form of exercise and it is also recommended.
 However the sauna will passively burn many more calories.

 A very important point for weight loss is the issue of toxins being stored in fat cells.
-We all know someone that eats only celery and carrots and exercises.
-And they still can’t lose weight.
+Perhaps you know someone that eats celery and carrots and exercises and they still can’t lose weight.
 Part of the problem is the toxin overload they may have.
 As these toxins are stored in fat cells, the fat cells cannot be lost until the toxins are first removed.